Filroden/visage/README.md

 To switch a token back to its original appearance:

-1. Open the Visage Selector from the Token HUD.
+1. Open the **Visage Selector HUD** from the Token HUD.
-2. Click on the Default tile (marked with a gold star in the top left corner).
+2. Click on the Default **Visage** (marked with a gold star in the top left corner).
-3. The token will revert to the default name, image, scale, flip state, and disposition that Visage automatically captured for it.
+3. The token will revert to the default name, image, scale, flip state, and disposition that **Visage** automatically captured for it.

-### 4. Deleting all visage-related data
+### 4. Deleting all Visage-related data

-For GMs, the module offers two settings that will remove all visage-related data from either all tokens on a scene or from all tokens on all scenes.
+For GMs, the module offers two settings that will remove all Visage-related data from either all tokens on a scene or from all tokens on all scenes.
 Use this with caution as it cannot be undone.

 ## Visage Module: Public API Documentation